youngd24/ThinClient/Wyse/7000/README.md

 They're also referred to as the "z class" thin clients, the one I have examined is a Zx0 unit.

+What you'll find here is all the info I have found, both by reading and by doing, as well as tips and tricks to hack it up to run various things, namely Linux.

 ## Specs

 ### Processor